-"Chamroeun (name changed for confidentiality purposes), a 7-year-old boy, was in one of the classrooms at our Education Centre drawing pictures with some other children.
+"A 7-year-old boy, was in one of the classrooms at our Education Centre drawing pictures with some other children.
 The staff in the room noticed that he could barely keep hold of his colouring pencils and could not focus on the task very well.
-The teacher sat down to talk with him and learned that although he did have some 'bor-bor' (porridge) at our centre earlier in the morning, Chamroeun was still very hungry.
+The teacher sat down to talk with him and learned that although he did have some 'bor-bor' (porridge) at our centre earlier in the morning, he was still very hungry.
 The night before, with almost no food left in their house, he, his six siblings, and his parents had almost nothing to eat.
 The entire meal for the nine family members consisted of only three packages of instant noodles shared between all of them."

-Figure 9: Case study of food poverty
+Figure 9.
+Case study of food poverty.